Come and Hug Me: Synopsis

 A man and a woman who were each other's first loves during childhood reunite years later as adults.

 In his childhood, Yoon Na-moo was a seemingly quiet and mysterious boy whose father was a psychopath serial killer.
 He meets his polar opposite in Gil Nak-won, a daughter of a popular actress.
-Through Nak-won's persistence, pure and loving nature towards Na-moo, Na-moo falls into a reciprocated love.
-But, when Na-moo's father Yoon Hee-jae, a man who has a twisted affection for his son, murders Nak-won's parents their short love comes to an end.
+Through Nak-won's persistence and pure and loving nature towards Na-moo, Na-moo falls into a reciprocated love.
+But when Na-moo's father, Yoon Hee-jae — a man with a twisted affection for his son — murders Nak-won's parents, their short love comes to an end.

-Years later Gil Nak-won is now Han Jae-yi, an aspiring actress (like her mother before her) who always tries to have a good outlook on life, but also has a panic disorder from her traumatic past.
-And Yoon Na-moo is now Chae Do-jin, a rookie detective who wishes to atone for his father's sins.

-These two would-be lovers have held on to the precious memories of when they were together but, connected by a tragic fate they must try to overcome the stigma and hardships they will face.
+Years later, Gil Nak-won is now Han Jae-yi, an aspiring actress (like her mother) who always tries to have a good outlook on life, but who also has a panic disorder due to her traumatic past.
+Yoon Na-moo is now Chae Do-jin, a rookie detective who wishes to atone for his father's sins.
+These two would-be lovers have held on to the precious memories of when they were together, but, connected by a tragic fate, they must try to overcome the stigma and hardships they will later face.